grafana/scenes/docusaurus/docs/transformations.md

 ## Add custom transformations

-In addition to all the transformations available in Grafana, Scenes allows you to create custom transformations.
+In addition to all the transformations available in Grafana, scenes allow you to create custom transformations.

-`SceneDataTransformer ` accepts `CustomTransformOperator` as an item of the `transformations` array:
+`SceneDataTransformer` accepts `CustomTransformOperator` as an item of the `transformations` array:

 ```ts
   transformations: Array<DataTransformerConfig | CustomTransformOperator>;